FASFA is the Free Application for Federal Student Aid.

-Anyone who wants federal financial aid for college will need to fill out the FASFA.
+Anyone who wants federal financial aid for college will need to fill out the FASFA application.
 The application is used to determine the dollar amount you or your family will be expected to contribute towards college.
-All federal grant and loan awards are determined by the FASFA, and nearly all colleges use the FASFA as the basis for their own financial aid awards.
+All federal grant and loan awards are determined by FASFA, and nearly all colleges use FASFA as the basis for their own financial aid awards.

 Your Social Security number.

 Your driver's license number, if you have one.

 Your federal income tax return.